LinkedEarth/RLeapFROGS/slides/chapter1_01_introduction.md

 ---

 [RMarkdown](https://bookdown.org/yihui/rmarkdown-cookbook/) are a great tool for exploration and for documenting your workflow.
-Notebooks allow you to write:
+Markdown documents allow you to write:
 - Code
 - Plots
 - Formatted text
 - Latex text for equations

 and much more in a single document!
+These documents allow can then be rendered and shared as HTML web pages.

 See some examples of what's possible on [RPubs](https://rpubs.com/)